DemoVersion/persian-nli-trainer/README.md

 # Dataset

-The dataset used for training is Wiki D/Similar dataset (wiki-d-similar.zip), obtained from [Sentence Transformers](https://github.com/m3hrdadfi/sentence-transformers) library.
+The dataset used for training is Wiki D/Similar dataset (wiki-d-similar.zip), obtained from [Sentence Transformers](https://github.com/m3hrdadfi/sentence-transformers) repository.

 # Model